East Kalimantan: Demographics

+Within the current boundary, East Kalimantan was populated by 3,028,487 people as of 2010.
+In mid 2924 it was officially estimated to have 4,092,984 inhabitants.

 Ethnicity

-The most populous ethnic group in East Kalimantan is the Javanese (29.55%) which is spread in almost all regions, especially the transmigration areas to urban areas.
-The second largest ethnic group is Bugis (18.26%), which occupy many coastal areas and urban areas.
-The third largest ethnicity is Banjar (13.94%) who are quite dominant in the city of Samarinda and Balikpapan.
-East Kalimantan is a major destination of migrants from Java, Sulawesi and South Kalimantan.

-The fourth largest group is the Dayak (9.91%), which occupies the interior part of the province.
-Kutai (9.21%) which inhabit Kutai, East Kutai and Kutai Barat, was fifth.
-In the sixth to ten consecutively are Toraja (1.16%), Paser (1.89%), Sunda (1.59%), Madura (1.24%) and Auto Buton (1.25%), and the rest are other groups from various regions in Indonesia.
+East Kalimantan is a major destination of migrants from Jawa, Sulawesi and South Kalimantan.With population of approximately 3.859 million, and area of 127,347 km2, the province is considered sparsely populated.

+The rest are other groups from various regions in Indonesia.

 Language

-People in East Kalimantan generally use Indonesian in official purposes and Banjarese for inter-ethnic communication.
-Due to the large number of Banjarese people in the province, their language became the main lingua franca especially in cities like Samarinda and Balikpapan.
+People in East Kalimantan generally use Indonesian for official purposes and Banjarese for inter-ethnic communication.
+Due to the large number of Banjarese people in the province, their language became the main lingua franca, especially in cities like Samarinda and Balikpapan.
 Besides Banjarese, there is a significant presence of Javanese and Buginese speakers as well, due to the large migration of Javanese and Buginese people into the region.

-Other languages spoken in East Kalimantan is Kutai Malay (a distinct Malay variety closely related but distinct from Banjarese), Paser, Tidung, Berau Malay, Tunjung, Bahau, Modang Lundayeh and more others.
+Other languages spoken in East Kalimantan are Kutai Malay (a distinct Malay variety closely related but distinct from Banjarese), Paser (a Northeast Barito language), Berau Malay, Tunjung, Bahau, Modang Lundayeh and more others.
+However, Kutai, Paser, and Kenyah languages are considered under the threat of extinction.